CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Therefore, if you wish to extract with both high precision and high recall, you will still need to write parse rules for complicated sentence structures, or train Snowball very extensively.

+On the other hand, if you only wish to extract data from tables, the automated table parsers normally don't require any further adjustments for simple models.

 Migrating Existing Code
 =================================